 Windex Method

-If you’ve ever seen My Big Fat Greek Wedding, you’ll recall that Gus, the family patriarch, believed that every ailment in life could be cured with Windex.
+If you’ve ever seen My Big Fat Greek Wedding, you’ll recall that Gus, the family patriarch, believed that every ailment in life could be cured with Windex®.
 In fact, this is a popular method endorsed by many jewelers.
 So consider trying it out: When you spritz a little Windex on your ring, the surfactants in the ammonia-based cleanser help to reduce the surface tension between the ring and the skin, making it easier for you to wiggle the ring off.

 Slippery Lubricants

-Wet your hands with cold water and apply a generous amount of mild dish soap around your ring finger.
-You can also try baby oil, coconut oil, petroleum jelly, or butter.
 Now try and remove the ring by twisting it around and pulling your finger away from the ring.
 Often, this is enough to dislodge it.

-String Method
+Compression: The String Method

 - Cut a long piece of dental floss, ribbon, or string.